frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 - exponent: this `MUST` consist of an E followed by an optional + or - sign followed by one or more decimal digits (0-9)

-This lexical formatting `MAY` be modified using these additional properties:
+If [native representation](../glossary/#native-representation) is a string, formatting `MAY` be modified using these additional properties:

 - **decimalChar**: A string whose value is used to represent a decimal point within the number.
 The default value is ".".
 - **groupChar**: A string whose value is used to group digits within the number.
 This property does not have a default value.
 A common value is "," e.g. "100,000".